asdf-vm/asdf-elixir/README.md

 asdf install elixir 1.5.0-rc.0-otp-20
 ```

-Be sure to also install the coresponding Erlang VM version with asdf-erlang, and to specify both matching versions in
+Be sure to also install the correspoding Erlang VM version with asdf-erlang, and to specify both matching versions in
 your `.tool-versions` file.

 ## Use